dave-beings/beings-marketing/strategy/content-planning/lead-nurturing-system.md

 The pattern is clear: AI isn't replacing researchers.
 It's elevating them.

-Ready to see what elevation looks like for your agency?
+Ready to experience elevation for yourself?

-Book a 15-minute demo here: [Demo Booking Link]

-Or if you have questions, just hit reply.
-I'm here to help.
+Start your free trial here: [Trial Signup Link]

+No meetings, no demos, no sales calls.
+Just you, your data, and ADA.

+Questions?
+Hit reply - I'm here to help you succeed.

 Best,
 Dave